Evelyn Chrystalla Pielou: Biography

 Pielou studied at the University of London, where she obtained her bachelor's degree in botany in 1951 and her PhD in 1962.
 From 1963 to 1964, she worked as a researcher for the Canadian Department of Forestry, followed by the Canadian Department of Agriculture between 1964 and 1967.
 Later she was professor of biology at Queen's University, Kingston, Ontario (1968–71) and at Dalhousie University in Halifax, Nova Scotia (1974–81) and then Oil Sands Environmental Research Professor working out of the University of Lethbridge, Alberta (1981–86).

 Pielou was the second woman to win the Eminent Ecologist Award (1986) from the Ecological Society of America.
 She was one of the inaugural Fellows of the Ecological Society of America in 2012.
 She has contributed significantly to the development of mathematical ecology, the mathematical modeling of natural systems, and wrote six academic books on the subject.
 She lived in Comox, British Columbia, Canada, and wrote popular books on natural history until her death in July, 2016.

 Contributions

 Pielou's evenness

-Pielou's evenness is an index that measures diversity along with species richness.
+Pielou's evenness is a diversity index that measures diversity along with species richness.
 While species richness is the number of different species in a given area, evenness is the count of individuals of each species in an area.
 A calculated value of Pielou's evenness ranges from 0 (no evenness) to 1 (complete evenness).
 When taken into account along with other indices such as Simpson's index or Shannon's index, a more thorough description of a community's structure can be interpreted.